lblod/validate-submission-service/README.md

 ### Automatic submission task statuses
 Once the validation process starts, the status of the automatic submission task is updated to http://lblod.data.gift/automatische-melding-statuses/validating.

-On successful completion, the status of the automatic submission task is updated to http://lblod.data.gift/automatische-melding-statuses/success.
+On successful completion, the status of the automatic submission task is updated to http://lblod.data.gift/automatische-melding-statuses/successful-concept or http://lblod.data.gift/automatische-melding-statuses/successful-sent, depending whether the submission landed in 'concept' or in 'sent' status.

 On failure, the status is updated to http://lblod.data.gift/automatische-melding-statuses/failure.